 - Ongoing free trial offer to try Sling TV free for one week

-Overall, Sling TV is definitely an awesome option to watch the Detroit Tigers online or streaming.
+Overall, Sling TV is definitely an awesome option to watch the Detroit Tigers online.
 And, you can watch tons of other MLB games, other live sporting events, and all of your favorite TV shows as well.
 If you’d like to learn even more, our full review on Sling TV has plenty of details.

 Another option similar to Sling TV is PlayStation Vue.
-It is another cable alternative that will let you watch a Detroit Tigers live stream and it’s offered by Sony.
-It is relatively new on the market and was extended nationwide in March.
-Beforehand, only a small amount of cities could subscribe, but now the entire U.S. can sign up for the Access Slim package for only $29.99 per month.
+It is another cable alternative that will let you watch a Detroit Tigers live stream.
+The packages start at $30 per month, but the best value for MLB fans lies in the Core package for $35 per month.

 MLB.TV Subscribers Can Watch The Detroit Tigers Online

 Major League Baseball has been offering a competitive streaming service for years, known as MLB.TV.
 It is ideal for the baseball fan who is only looking to watch the Tigers live stream or any other MLB games online.
 For $112.99 for the season you can watch any MLB game that is not being broadcast on networks in your region.
 The blackouts do usually limit the ability to watch your local team, but if you don’t live in the Detroit area it is perfect for you to watch the Detroit Tigers online.
 In fact, you can even pay less, $87.49 per year, for a single-team version of the service.
 So, if you only want to watch the Detroit Tigers online, you can save some money by going with the single-team package.

 If you are interested in learning about watching other sports online, check out our full guide here.
 Or, if you want to learn more about watching baseball without cable, check out our MLB streaming guide.